Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Local currency: PEN

-Peru has significant crypto adoption across Latin America, driven by PEN (Sol) depreciation concerns, a massive informal economy (approximately 70% of the workforce), and growing remittance demand from 3M+ Peruvians abroad.
+Peru has strong crypto adoption across Latin America, driven by PEN (Sol) depreciation concerns, a massive informal economy (approximately 70% of the workforce), and growing remittance demand from 3M+ Peruvians abroad.

 BCP (Banco de Credito del Peru, largest by assets), BBVA Peru, Interbank, and Scotiabank Peru debit cards earn zero cashback and charge 3-5% FX markup on non-PEN purchases.
 BCP's Yape dominates domestic mobile payments (15M+ users on a 33M population) but offers zero rewards and zero international functionality.
 For international spending, subscriptions, and cross-border e-commerce, crypto cards provide FX fees from 0% to 1.75% plus cashback that Peruvian banks cannot match.